BeerOnBeard/brew-tracker/tools/migrate-db-v1-to-v2/readme.md

 # Migrate v1 Database to v2 Tool

-Version 2 of the application uses a different schema to store the notes on a brew.
-This tool creates a new database created from the documents in the v1 database with the converted collection of brews.
+Version 2 of the application uses a different schema to store recipes as a separate collection from brews.
+This tool creates a new database created from the documents in the v1 database with the converted collection of brews and recipes.

 The following environment variables are required: